 "I am so glad that the Judge told me to bring the kids down here when things went kind of crazy in the courtroom.
 I didn't know this room was here, but this is such a great place, and also the kids didn't have to hear anymore of what was going on with me and their Dad upstairs.
 When I came back, it was such a relief to find them so happy and playing with the other kids.
 They were also very excited to tell me all about the snacks they had, and they love the books that they got to take home...so special." -Parent feedback

-Please Consider Making a Charitable Donation to CourtCare
+Please Consider a Charitable Donation in Support of Multnomah CourtCare

-Parents who have business at the court, but no childcare options, may bring their children, ages six weeks to ten years, to CourtCare and be assured their children will be safe and well-cared for while they attend to court matters.
-This unique, free childcare program in the downtown and East County courthouses has served over 14,750 children since it opened in December 2001.
+People who have business at the court, but are without options for childcare, may bring their children, ages six weeks to ten years, to Multnomah CourtCare and be assured their children will be safe and well cared for while they attend to matters in the courthouse.
+This unique, free childcare program in the downtown and East County courthouses has served over 16,000 children since it opened in 2001.
 Your donation will help CourtCare continue to make a positive difference:

 - in the lives of the children who are welcomed into a cheerful place where they are sheltered from adult issues in court;

-- in the lives of these children's parents, who know that their children have a safe place to stay, free-of-charge, while the parents conduct court business;
+- in the lives of these children's families, who know that their children have a safe place to stay, free-of-charge, while they conduct their business in the courthouse;

 - and in the administration of justice, because courts operate more efficiently without the interruptions created by having children in the courtrooms and hallways.